usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_102.md

 ## for 599: XProc for JSON

-map objects; steps for working with them; interim p:store as debug method
+map objects; steps for working with them; interim p:store as debug method; output ports to see results (final and intermediate) or bind them

 ## for 599: YAML TODO